carlo8pastor/vue/README.md

     npm run dev
     ```

-5. Open your browser and visit http://localhost:3000 to view the Vue.js webpage.
+5. Open your browser and visit the http://localhost link that your terminal displays.